 There was a small fridge offering up cheese cubes, salad and dressing.
-Nearby to the left is a warm fresh soup.
-The catering facilities offer up pretzels, reeses pieces cookies and crackers.
+Nearby to the left is warm fresh soup.
+The catering facilities offer up pretzels, Reeses pieces cookies and crackers.

 There was also the option for fresh fruit displayed at the side with oranges, bananas, red and green apples.

-The lounge were fully prepared for drinks with a fully stocked bar.
-They also had a impressive Starbucks coffee machine with extra flavourings available at the side such as chocolate.
-It had hot water, different coffees and my favourite a hot chocolate.
+The lounge was fully prepared for drinks with a fully stocked bar.
+They also had an impressive Starbucks coffee machine with extra flavourings available at the side such as chocolate.
+It had hot water, different coffees and my favourite hot chocolate.
 Along with the machine were 2 containers with freshly brewed coffee and a selection of tea bags.

 Along with the free food you can purchase alternative meals such as fried egg sandwich, Pesto mayo grilled chicken sandwich and pizza.
 There are many more options on the menu if you are interested in something more filling.
-There are no vegan or gluten free/Dairy options as I can see on the menu, this may be something you would need to enquire with the staff.
+There are no vegan or gluten-free/Dairy options as I can see on the menu, this may be something you would need to inquire with the staff.

 All of the additional meals were an extra $8 per meal.
 This was the cheese pizza we got which was roughly 6-7 inches wide.
 The food was very nice and came with a napkin, extra parmesan sachet and red pepper sachet on a tray.